macap/macap.github.io/_posts/2020-09-08-making_of_diy_aek_alps64_mechanical_keyboard.markdown

 ![Kicad board preview](/assets/2020-09-08-diy-alps64/kicad_project.png)

 I didn't use Kicad before but I've managed to get familiar with it shortly.
-You can see a final design HERE.
+You can see a final design (simplified [alps64](https://github.com/tmk/alps64)) [HERE](/assets/2020-09-08-diy-alps64/alps64_simp_v2.kicad_pcb).
 Ok, we have the design, so its time to ship it to production!

 ## Creating the PCB